system's Thinking Opportunities for Leadership Innovation

 The third completed example depicts the journey map for receiving a referral for services.

-When reviewing this map focus on the symptoms attached to each step and think about what innovation opportunities exist to resolve that symptom?
+When reviewing this map, focus on the symptoms attached to each step.
+Think about what innovation opportunities exist to resolve that symptom.

 Example 4: Reporting a Traffice Accident